 1) I try to be intentional in remembering the bird count each time because I have a student in my house.
-I want to enable a love of learning by showing her just how amazing God’s creation is all around us…even in our backyard.
+I want to enable a love of learning by showing her just how amazing God’s creation is all around us ….. even when it’s just in our backyard.

-2) Princess is quite interested in birds since her Apologia Science studies in the past, called Exploring Creation with Zoology 1: Flying Creatures of the Fifth Day — Young Explorers Series (Apologia Science Young Explorers)
+2) Princess is quite interested in birds since reading, Exploring Creation with Zoology 1: Flying Creatures of the Fifth Day — Young Explorers Series (Apologia Science Young Explorers)

 3) For me, seeing all these birds means that beautiful season of Spring is coming.
-I am such a cold-natured person that I look forward to the warmth of Spring and the sunshine.
-As I write, I am so bundled up I can barely move.
+I am such a cold-natured person that I look forward to the warmth of Spring and all the sunshine that comes with it.
+Right now, as I write, I am so cold and bundled up that I can barely move.

 Scientists and bird enthusiasts can learn a lot by knowing where the birds are.
 Bird populations are dynamic; they are constantly in flux.
 No single scientist or team of scientists could hope to document and understand the complex distribution and movements of so many species in such a short time.